Co-authored by James Clampffer, Deepak Majeti.

 Approach 2: Create a table where the “map” has a unique ID that stores a single key and value in each row e.g. TABLE(map_id int not null, key<typename>, val <typename>).
 Something like map_count would require a groupby on map_id.
 You still can’t intuitively represent nested maps

 Common use case: Apps that push their data to a centralized server might have optional fields that are named slightly differently over time, perhaps to indicate minor semantic changes.
 Then a second ETL pass can be done to normalize similar values to the same thing e.g. maybe the app started with millisecond timings and new versions use microseconds, so everything gets adjusted to use the same units.
-This allows the ETL to be done directly inside Vertica.
+This allows the ETL to be done directly inside a SQL analytics database like Vertica.

 Vertica has flex tables to help handle semi structured and unstructured data.
 However, complex data types are expected to provide much better performance for many use cases.
-The reason is that flex tables are totally unstructured whereas in this case you have a schema associated.
+The reason is that flex tables are totally unstructured, structure must be applied when querying, whereas maps have a schema associated.
 For the above use case, we have a map of string to string.
 Therefore, in this case, complex types are going to be way faster than the flex tables.

 4. Supported by Popular Open Source File Formats

 Apache Parquet and Apache ORC are two of the most popular columnar file formats used for analytics today.
 Both these formats support complex data types to varying degree.
-Apache Parquet supports Struct, Map, List while Apache ORC support Struct, Map, List and Union.
+Apache Parquet supports Struct, Map, List while Apache ORC supports Struct, Map, List and Union.
 These two formats also differ significantly in the internal representation of complex type data.
+A single unified analytics warehouse like Vertica that supports these data types means you have the benefit of querying those formats directly, without first changing them to a less-efficient row and column structure.
+You can also import data directly from a format like Parquet into Vertica’s ROS storage format for even faster querying, or export ROS to Parquet for long-term storage.

 Limitations in Other Analytical Tools